Genghis Khan (unfinished film): Production

 Nicholas Rispoli, son of the producer, later recalled the film was "very, very complex":

 It first started with the Kyrgyz director Tolomush Okeyev but after a while we realised that it wasn’t working for us so we restarted with the English director Peter Duffell.
 His version started from Genghis Khan’s childhood, so obviously the script, actors, etc. were changed several times but again it wasn’t suitable for an international audience.
 After millions of dollars had been spent, with a factory for the costumes designed by the master Ugo Pericoli set up in Mongolia, we restarted everything again and Ken Annakin came in as director, with Antonio Margheriti (Antony M. Dawson) as second unit director.

 Annakin was offered the film by Harry Bernsen.
 He went to Rome to meet the producer Renzo Rispoli, then rewrote three two-hour scripts with James Carrington.
-He then went to Birstek, capital of Kurdistan for filming.
+He then went to Bishkek, capital of Kyrgyzstan for filming.
 Referring to Khan, "He can be a monster as most people know him," said Annakin, "the other side is more like a country boy with a peasant mentality."
 There were over 20,000 extras.

 Annakin said the cast was made up of 14 American actors, plus 52 Russians and 15 Chinese.
 Boris Yeltsin visited the set.
 Annakin worked for 28 weeks including eight weeks in China.
 Nicholas Rispoli said "He shot for more than a year in four different countries: Mongolia, China, Uzbekistan and Kyrgyzstan.
 His shooting is magic and modern, with beautiful colorful scenes and big battles (not all CGI, or super unbelievable like now) with hundreds of horses and extras.
 He found wonderful landscapes that gives an epic touch to the scenes."

 The plan was to cut a six-hour mini series which would then be also cut into a feature.
 However the producer went bankrupt which meant the film was not finished.